 A master budget is divided into two parts:

 The sales budget is the foundation of the master budget.
 All the procurements, staff requirements, and administration costs are based on sales.
 First and foremost, the number of units to be sold and the price per unit is derived.
 On the basis of that, the value of sales is calculated.

 The sales budget is prepared based on considering the following factors:

 - Current supply facility

 - Industry analysis

-Market demand and production capacity are determined with the help of Marketing division and production division respectively.
+Market demand and production capacity are determined with the help of the Marketing division and production division, respectively.

 The production budget is mainly based on the sales budget.
-However, following factors shall be considered;
+However, the following factors shall be considered;

 - Inventory at the beginning of the year

 - Inventory to be maintained at the end of the year